 This innovative course is aimed at those who already have a primary qualification (eg MBBS, BDS, BSc) and are working in a health or life sciences field.
 It has been developed to provide a flexible approach, making it sustainable and compatible with modern career pathways, whilst addressing the needs of a modern health service.

-The modules are taught online, so you can choose to study anytime, anywhere.
-This flexibility means that you can fit your studies around your other commitments and develop your online literacy as a transferable skill.
-You can select from over 30modules in a diverse range of subjects to create your own bespoke course of study.
+Modules are taught online, so you can choose to study anytime, anywhere.
+This flexibility means that you can fit your studies around your other commitments and develop your online digital literacy skills.
+You can select from over 30 modules in a diverse range of subjects to create your own bespoke course of study.

-Alternatively, you can choose to complete the allergy module as a standalone course for Continuing Professional Development (CPD).
-The allergy module runs over 14 weeks starting in April 2018.
+Alternatively, you can choose to complete the allergy module as standalone Continuing Professional Development (CPD).
+The allergy module runs over 14 weeks starting in April 2019.
 You will cover important areas in the field of allergy, with an emphasis on interaction and case discussion.
 During the module you will take three online assessments that examine your abilities in:

 - critical appraisal